whdinata/mestara-034cd/index.md

         media_position: right
         media_width: fifty
       - title: Mestara Berdaya
+        subtitle: >-
+          Our collective efforts investing on women are used to empower other women in need.
         content: >-
           We provide 1-month practical skill training to poor & marginalized women to create a better life for themselves and their family by